RhettRautsaw/SequencingEstimator/README.md

 There are many ways to download and run it.

-It is hosted freely at shinyapps.io:
+It is hosted freely on my Digital Ocean Droplet:
 [https://reptilerhett.app/shiny/SequencingEstimator/](https://reptilerhett.app/shiny/SequencingEstimator/)

 This app can also be run through R: